Edit

 The following workflow corresponds to the previous diagram:

-Key Vault configuration: The initial phase of the renewal process entails storing the certificate object in the designated Certificates section of the key vault.
+1. Key Vault configuration: The initial phase of the renewal process entails storing the certificate object in the designated certificates section of the key vault.

-Key Vault extension configuration: You must equip the servers that need to use the certificates with the Key Vault extension, a versatile tool compatible with Windows and Linux systems.
-Azure infrastructure as a service (IaaS) servers and on-premises or other cloud servers that integrate through Azure Arc are supported.
+2. Key Vault extension configuration: You must equip the servers that need to use the certificates with the Key Vault extension.
+The extension is compatible with Windows and Linux systems.
+It supports Azure infrastructure as a service (IaaS) servers and on-premises or other cloud servers that integrate through Azure Arc.
 Configure the Key Vault extension to periodically poll Key Vault for any updated certificates.
-The polling interval is customizable and flexible so it can align with specific operational requirements.
+The polling interval is customizable and flexible, so it can align with specific operational requirements.

 Note

 To enhance the solution's resiliency, set up a dead-letter location mechanism.
-It manages potential errors that might occur during the message's transit from Event Grid to the subscription targets, the storage queue, and the webhook.
+It manages potential errors that might occur during message transit from Event Grid to the subscription targets, the storage queue, and the webhook.

-Certificate renewal: The script in the runbook connects to Azure to retrieve the certificate's template name that you set up during generation.
-The template is the configuration component of the certification authority that defines the attributes and purpose of the certificates to be generated.
+6. Certificate renewal: The script in the runbook connects to Azure to retrieve the certificate's template name that you set up during generation.
+The template is the configuration component of the CA that defines the attributes and purpose of the certificates that it generates.

 After the script interfaces with Key Vault, it initiates a certificate renewal request.
 This request triggers Key Vault to generate a certificate signing request (CSR) and applies the same template that generated the original certificate.
 This process ensures that the renewed certificate aligns with the predefined security policies.
-For more information about security in the authentication and authorization process, see the Security section.
+For more information about security in the authentication and authorization process, see Security.

 The script downloads the CSR and submits it to the CA.